• Skip to primary navigation

 Implementation Activities

 A UAS New England peer group formed as a result of this project.
 NHDOT is pursuing a UAS implementation plan that will build off this project and be specific to NHDOT’s needs.
-VTrans will use the project’s results to look at new platforms, as a starting point to fill in gaps in their existing UAS procedures and workflows, and as a reference for future discussions in the peer group.
+VT AOT will use the project’s results to look at new platforms, as a starting point to fill in gaps in their existing UAS procedures and workflows, and as a reference for future discussions in the peer group.

 Tech Transfer Activities